MrKsBuddha/Carbon-footprint-extraction/README.md

-# GreenLedger: Carbon-footprint-extraction
+# GreenLedger: Carbon-footprint-extraction (Chrome Extension)
-A lightweight Chrome extension that estimates the carbon footprint of items on Amazon and Flipkart.
-It scrapes product/cart data, applies simple emission factors, and shows a floating widget with per-item and total CO₂e.
-Runs locally in the browser with no backend, for demo and educational use.

-## Carbon Footprint Checker (Chrome Extension)

 A lightweight Chrome extension that estimates the carbon footprint of items on supported e‑commerce pages.
 It scrapes product/cart information on Amazon and Flipkart, computes a rough CO2e estimate, and shows a small floating widget with per-item and total emissions.
+Runs locally in the browser with no backend, for demo and educational use.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/177668a5-db47-450f-a0eb-3910468651fe" alt="Architecture Diagram" width="400">